jimbarlow/terraform-openshift-vsphere-how-to/README.md

 Everything is ready, and note the required Terraform >= 13.1

 ## Modifications for your environment
-### Here is what I've modifified from Tosin's starting point. starting from the ocp4 directory:
+### Here is what I've modifified from Tosin's starting point. starting from the ocp4 directory (this provides a crude but exacting idea of what changes):

 ```
 [jbarlow@helper ocp4]$ git diff -U1